phillippmueller/Traffic_Disaster_Resilience_Simulation/stage2_BaseModel/EPA1352-G17-A2/data/README.md

 # Data for Model Generation of Simple Transport Model Demo in MESA

-Created by:
-Yilin HUANG

-Modified by:
-Group 17

-Email:
-y.huang@tudelft.nl

-Version:
-1.1

-## Introduction

-This extension of the simple transport model demo, see [../model/model.py](../model/model.py) for EPA1352 Advanced Simulation course Assignment 2, takes a `csv` input data file that specifies the infrastructure model components to be generated.
-The data format used is described here.
+This extension of the simple transport model demo, see [../model/model.py](../model/model.py) takes a `csv` input data file that specifies the infrastructure model components to be generated.
+The data format used is described below.

 ## Format